vulcandigital/silverstripe-userdocs/docs/en/Shortcodes.md

 # Shortcodes
-These shortcodes are accessible through the entire site, not just pages belonging this module, however you can enable the syntax highlighter with the following JavaScript:
+These shortcodes are accessible through the entire site, not just pages belonging to this module, however you can enable the syntax highlighter with the following JavaScript:

 ```javascript
 hljs.configure({useBR: false});